 While you're enjoying the bounty summer has to offer, it is also time to begin planning for the coming winter and, depending on your location, there may only be matter of weeks until the first frost.
 Now is the time to decide if you will be planting for winter harvest and overwintering — winter is no longer the season when all horticulture ceases.
 Planning now can allow you to harvest over the course of the winter and into early spring.

-Our 2014–2015 overwintering trial, housed in the 200-foot Gothic high tunnel on our research farm in Albion, contained many different types of greens that were harvested throughout the winter.
+A recent overwintering trial, housed in a 200-foot-long Gothic high tunnel on our research farm in Albion, contained many different types of greens that were harvested throughout the winter.
 Aside from greens, we harvested a load of fresh, full-size onions on May 27th.
 Here are the details on how we brought our onion trial through the Maine winter to a successful spring conclusion.

-Our trial was sown in flats in the greenhouse on August 24th, and for us as for many growers, planning to prepare for the sowing a few weeks in advance, by selecting varieties and gathering necessary materials.
-Although we are already past the seeding date of last year's trial, any time in late August to early September is acceptable for seeding onions for overwintering.
+Our trial was sown in flats in the greenhouse on August 24th, and for us as for many growers, planning to prepare for the sowing a few weeks in advance, by selecting varieties and gathering necessary materials, is ample timing.
+For most growers, any time in late August to early September is acceptable for seeding onions for overwintering.

 The onion seedlings were transplanted into the Gothic high tunnel almost 5 weeks later, on October 3rd.
 Growers generally aim to transplant onions for overwintering from late September to mid October.

-As noted in the section of our Winter Growing Guide devoted to Recommended Crops & Varieties , the goal is to have the seedlings reach the size of a pencil (about 4–5 leaves) before the hard freeze.
+As noted in the section of our Winter Growing Guide devoted to Recommended Crops & Varieties, the goal is to have the onion seedlings reach the size of a pencil (about 4–5 leaves) before the hard freeze.
 Where practicable, planning for multiple sowing and planting dates will help ensure a favorable outcome.

 As October gave way to November and nighttime temperatures began to dip below freezing, the plants were covered with two layers of Agribon-19.

-While we still enjoyed the mild daytime temperatures of fall, we removed row covers during the day to allow for air flow and exposure to sunlight, both of which are very important to the health of the plants.
-By only covering the plants when temperatures fell below freezing, the plants were able to become incrementally acclimated to colder conditions, and better prepared to enter the coldest temperatures of winter without being shocked — similar to the process of hardening-off tender seedlings started indoors, before transplanting them out in the spring.
+While we were still enjoying the mild daytime temperatures of fall, we removed row covers during the day to allow for air flow and exposure to sunlight, both of which are very important to the health of the plants.
+By only covering the plants when temperatures fell below freezing, the plants were able to become incrementally acclimated to colder conditions, and better prepared to enter the coldest temperatures of winter without being shocked — similar to the process of hardening-off tender seedlings started indoors, before transplanting them out into the chilly, gusty conditions of spring.

 When spring and warmer temperatures finally did arrive, the row covers were removed as often as possible when air temperatures rose above freezing during the day, and for good once temperatures began to moderate.

 The plants began to grow again, and finally started to bulb-up in early to mid May.
-After we evaluated all of the varieties, Bridger was the clear winner of our early trials.
+After we evaluated all of the varieties, 'Bridger' was the clear winner of our early trials.
 In subsequent trials we have also found the gorgeous, red-purple 'Desert Sunrise' to be excellent for overwintering from seed.
 For those who wish to overwinter without the labor of seedling production, the classic best choice is to grow 'Forum' onions from sets.